nilsplum/JS-PDF-Presentation-Template/README.md

       // ...
     }
     ```
-3.  **Modify the default values** for these props.
-For instance, to change to a light theme by default and update the default footer content:
+3.  **Modify the default values** for props like `backgroundColor`, `titleColor`, and `textColor` in `BaseSlide.jsx`.
+    To customize the global footer content, edit the `globalFooterContent` constant in `src/components/Presentation.jsx`.

+    *Example of changing theme colors in `BaseSlide.jsx`:*
     ```javascript
     function BaseSlide({
       title,
       children,
-      footerContent = <p style={{ textAlign: 'center' }}>My Company Presentation © 2024</p>, // Example updated default footer backgroundColor = "#F0F0F0", // Light gray background
+      footerContent, // This will be provided by Presentation.jsx backgroundColor = "#F0F0F0", // Light gray background
       titleColor = "#333333",      // Dark text title
       textColor = "#555555"        // Dark gray text